cmdk@target, lun : [ partition | slice ]

 The cmdk device driver is a common interface to various disk devices.
 The driver supports magnetic fixed disks and magnetic removable disks.

 The block-files access the disk using the system's normal buffering mechanism and are read and written without regard to physical disk records.
-There is also a "raw" interface that provides for direct transmission between the disk and the user's read or write buffer.
+There is also a raw interface that provides for direct transmission between the disk and the user's read or write buffer.
 A single read or write call usually results in one I/O operation; raw I/O is therefore considerably more efficient when many bytes are transmitted.
-The names of the block files are found in /dev/dsk; the names of the raw files are found in /dev/rdsk.
+The names of the block files are found in /dev/dsk.
+Raw file names are found in /dev/rdsk.

 I/O requests to the magnetic disk must have an offset and transfer length that is a multiple of 512 bytes or the driver returns an EINVAL error.